 The string lines are squared so the posts are 10′ x 10′ on center.

 I leveled the tops of all the forms so they would be on the same plane.
 I used a laser level to help with this.

 The pavilion is made from Douglas Fir rough sawn from a local mill.

-The plywood forms are coated on the inside with vegetable oil then cement poured in.
+The plywood forms are coated on the inside with vegetable oil then concrete poured in.

 They are covered with plastic and left to cure for several days.